burntsouup/JavaScript/2 - Basics.md

 - `return` - keyword that ends the function execution and specifies a value to be returned to the function caller

-  - :warning: code defined after the `return` statement is NOT executed
+  :bulb: code defined after the `return` statement is NOT executed

 - **global** vs **local** (block) **scope**